raspiblitz/raspiblitz/README.md

 Join me on twitter [@rootzoll](https://twitter.com/rootzoll), visit us at a [#lightninghackday](https://twitter.com/hashtag/LightningHackday?src=hash) in Berlin or drop by the Bitcoin Assembly at the [#35C3](https://twitter.com/hashtag/35C3).

-IRC channel on Freenode `irc://irc.freenode.net/raspiblitz`
+IRC channel on Freenode `irc://irc.freenode.net/raspiblitz` (unmoderated)